AxelDuval/discover/README.md

-A Next.js App to share places aroud the world !
+A Next.js App to share places around the world !